safanabakk/ISGDA/README.md

 # ISGDA Overview
-We created an inductive, supervised method of rare disease diagnosis.
-This method is based on phenotype ontologies.
+- We created an inductive, supervised method of rare disease diagnosis.
+- This method is based on the phenotype ontology (Upheno).
+- It is a ranking approach that produces scores for gene-disease associations.
+Therefore, for our query 'D', 'G' is ranked.

 # Dependencies
 - The code uses the mOWL library (requires JAVA and JDK installed)